Swedish national road 40

 National Road 40 (Riksväg 40), is a Swedish national road in southern Sweden, between Gothenburg and Västervik.
 The length of the road is 321 km.
 The stretch Gothenburg–Jönköping is a part of the fastest and most used route when driving between Gothenburg and Stockholm.
 The road is a motorway along 96 km between Gothenburg and Ulricehamn.
 It is a 2+1-road with a middle barrier along 84 km between Ulricehamn and Nässjö.

+Until 1 April 2009, National Road 40 only ran between Gothenburg and Jönköping.
+It was merged with National Road 33 which ran from Jönköping to Västervik.